 So what can we do about bipolar and memory loss?

 We can structure tasks to make them easier.

 2. Plan!
-It is much easier to store and retrieve information if it our brains already have a context for it.
-If we go through the steps of anticipating what information a task will require, we have some ideas in advance are less likely to get stressed or overwhelmed.
+It is much easier to store and retrieve information if our brains already have context for it.
+If we go through the steps of anticipating what information a task will require, we have some idea in advance and are less likely to get stressed or overwhelmed.

 THE GOOD NEWS ABOUT BIPOLAR AND MEMORY LOSS is that: